|Station Count||34 (Operational)

 1+ (Under Planning)

 |Line length||41.9 km (Operational)

 |Rolling stock||Bombardier Movia C951|

 27 Dec 2015 (Stage 2)

-The line is fully underground (with the exception of Gali Batu Depot at surface level), and will be the longest driverless MRT line in Singapore when completed.
+The line is fully underground (with the exception of Gali Batu Depot at surface level), and is the longest driverless MRT line in Singapore.
 It uses the Bombardier MOVIA C951 rolling stock, operating in a three-car formation and built by Changchun Bombardier Railway Vehicles.
-A total of 88 trainsets were ordered.
+A total of 92 trainsets were procured.

 Timeline & History

 - 2013 (22 Dec): Opening of Downtown Line Stage 1, with trains running between Bugis and Chinatown stations and operating from Kim Chuan Depot